 - Show CPU usage on screen.

-- Draw debugging information on screen such as layout bounds, updates on GPU and hardware layers, and other information.
+- Draw debugging information on the screen, such as layout bounds, updates on GPU and hardware layers, and other information.

 - Options to simulate app stresses or enable debugging options.

 Among various geeky options found under Developer options, USB Debugging is the most used option.
 Once enabled on your device, this option prepares your device to communicate with your computer and allow it to write data on itself.

 Don't MissHow to Speed Up Lagging Android Devices

 If you wish to install stock firmware, root your device, unlock bootloader or flash factory images or kernels, you will have to enable USB Debugging on your device to activate the debug bridge between the device and your computer.
 The Developer options could easily be found on any Android device running Android 4.1 or lesser versions.
 However, Android 4.2 onward the Developer options disappeared from device settings.
 Making the option visible has now been made a little tricky.
 We would not talk about that in detail here as we already have a comprehensive tutorial on the topic:

 I have really no idea as to why anyone would wish to disable Developer options after enabling it.
 I personally recommend that every user should always keep USB Debugging enabled on the device whether he uses it or not.
 Suppose your device is caught in a bootloop for some reason and you have to flash stock firmware to fix it.
 You won’t be able to enable USB Debugging, without which you’ll not be able to install the firmware successfully.
 To avoid such situations, keeping USB Debugging enable all the time is a must-do thing.

 Disable or Turn Off Developer Options on Android

 Anyway, if you are still interested in hiding or turning off Developer options on your Android device, we have come up with a few tips to make the option invisible again.

 Read AlsoHow to Install APK Using ADB Commands